tonyjan02/cis-195-s22/apps/app-2/app-2.md

 ---
 # End of Part A
-SUBMIT YOUR WORK TO THIS POINT on Canvas by Thursday, February 6th at **4:20pm**.
+SUBMIT YOUR WORK TO THIS POINT on Canvas by Monday, February 7th at **5:00pm**.
 Warning: missing this deadline will result in a late grade.
-Part B will be released on February 6th.
+Part B will be released for submission on February 7th.
 ---

 # Part B: Toe